Persecution of homosexuals in Nazi Germany: Background

 Germany was the home of the first homosexual movement.
-The word homosexual was coined by a German-language writer; the first periodicals intended for a gay, lesbian, and transgender readership were published in Germany, and the world's first homosexual rights organization was founded in Berlin in 1897.
+The word homosexual was coined by German-language writer Karl Maria Kertbeny; the first periodicals intended for a gay, lesbian, and transgender readership were published in Germany, and the world's first homosexual rights organization was founded in Berlin in 1897.
 In the 1920s gay culture flourished in Germany's major cities, especially Berlin.
 Political compromises allowed many homosexuals to live freely in their private lives and in dedicated subcultural spaces, provided they did not significantly infringe on the public sphere.
 One theory holds the Nazis' rise to power was fueled by a conservative backlash against perceived immorality, but according to historian Laurie Marhoefer, this was not a significant factor.

 Paragraph 175 of the German penal code, which was passed after the unification of Germany in 1871, criminalized sexual acts between males.
 The German supreme court ruled that a conviction required proof the men had had penetrative sex, typically anal but sometimes oral sex; other sexual activities were not punishable.
 The Rechtsstaat limited the enforcement of the law because men were not arrested or indicted without concrete evidence.
 As a consequence, conviction rates were low and a significant number of those convicted were sentenced to pay a fine rather than serve a jail sentence.
 Terms exceeding one year were rare.

-In 1928 the Nazi Party responded negatively to a questionnaire about their view of Paragraph 175, saying: "Anyone who even thinks of homosexual love is our enemy."
-Nazi politicians regularly railed against homosexuality, saying it was a Jewish conspiracy to undermine the German people.
-In 1931 and 1932 the Social Democrats publicized the homosexuality of Ernst Röhm, a prominent Nazi politician, in an attempt to discredit the Nazis.
-The Röhm scandal fuelled the long-lasting but false idea the Nazi Party was dominated by homosexuals, a recurring theme in 1930s left-wing propaganda.
+In 1928, the Nazi Party responded negatively to a questionnaire about their view of Paragraph 175, saying: "Anyone who even thinks of homosexual love is our enemy."
+Nazi politicians regularly railed against homosexuality, claiming that it was a Jewish conspiracy to undermine the German people.
+In 1931 and 1932, the Social Democrats publicized the homosexuality of Ernst Röhm, a prominent Nazi politician, in an attempt to discredit the Nazis.
+The Röhm scandal fuelled the long-lasting but false idea that the Nazi Party was dominated by homosexuals, a recurring theme in 1930s left-wing propaganda.
 The Nazi Party temporarily tolerated a few known homosexuals, including Röhm, but never adopted such tolerance as a general principle or changed its views on homosexuality.
 There is no evidence that homosexuals were over-represented in the Nazi Party.